gschmutz/bigdata-spark-workshop/04-spark-dataframe/README.md

 The same data as in the [Object Storage Workshop](../02-object-storage/README.md) will be used.
 We will show later how to re-upload the files, if you no longer have them available.

-We assume that you have done Workshop 3 **Getting Started using Spark RDD and DataFrames**, where you have learnt how to use Spark form either `pyspark`, Apache Zeppelin or Jupyter Notebook.
+We assume that you have done Workshop 3 **Getting Started using Spark RDD and DataFrames**, where you have learnt how to use Spark from either `pyspark`, Apache Zeppelin or Jupyter Notebook.

 ## Prepare the data, if no longer available